Jammy2211/PyAutoLens/paper/paper.md

 # Background

-When two galaxies are aligned down the line-of-sight to Earth, light rays from the background galaxy are deflected by the intervening mass of one or more foreground galaxies.
-Sometimes its light is fully bent around the foreground galaxies, traversing multiple paths to the Earth, meaning that the background galaxy is observed multiple times.
-This alignment of galaxies is called a strong gravitational lens, an example of which, SLACS1430+4105, is shown in the image below.
+When two galaxy_list are aligned down the line-of-sight to Earth, light rays from the background galaxy are deflected by the intervening mass of one or more foreground galaxy_list.
+Sometimes its light is fully bent around the foreground galaxy_list, traversing multiple paths to the Earth, meaning that the background galaxy is observed multiple times.
+This alignment of galaxy_list is called a strong gravitational lens, an example of which, SLACS1430+4105, is shown in the image below.
 The massive elliptical lens galaxy can be seen in the centre of the left panel, surrounded by a multiply imaged source galaxy whose light has been distorted into an Einstein ring.
 The central panel shows a `PyAutoLens` reconstruction of the lensed source's light, where the foreground lens's light was simultaneously fitted for and